SussexPAL/PythonCrashCourse/Scripts/scope.md

 NameError: name 'uh_oh' is not defined
 '''
 ```
-Better define them before, with some placeholder or default value
+Better define them before, with some placeholder or default value, just in case.
 ``` py
 aah = ""
 if 2 + 2 == 5: